 Conservative Care for Hammer Toes

 During your examination, our podiatrists may ask you to try to move or bend your hammer toe (or hammer toes) to determine their severity.
 Whether you can move or bend your toes determines the recommended course of care.
 Our specialists create your personalized care plan based on the severity of your condition and the factors that caused or contributed to it.
+Treatment for hammer toes will depend on the severity, the pain and the lifestyle of our patients.

-If you’re still able to flex the affected toes, your treatment may include some simple exercises, physical therapy, and lifestyle changes, such as choosing shoes that fit well and have a roomy toe box.
+If you’re still able to flex the affected toes, your hammer toe treatment may include some simple exercises, physical therapy, and lifestyle changes, such as choosing shoes that fit well and have a roomy toe box.
 In some cases, we may suggest using orthotic inserts or pads to reposition your toes within your shoe to relieve the pressure they experience locked in a bent position.

 Proper post-operative care is as important as the surgery itself.
 We often recommend exercises that help strengthen the toe as it heals, such as picking up marbles with your toes or using them to crumple a towel.
 Also, wearing non-heeled shoes is imperative after hammer toe surgery.
 Make sure to opt for shoes that are large enough to allow for a half-inch of space in front of your toes.